xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.9.7 =
+* fixed bug with multi-select-other field values
+* prevent fatal error if duplicate field names are present in the shortcode

 = 1.7.9.6 =
 * added Manage List Columns admin page